 This man knew the Old Testament.
 This man knew what the prophets had said.
 This man knew who was coming.
 And regardless of the fact that He came from Nazareth, His omniscience, His spiritual insight, His ability to read the heart of Nathanael was enough.

 Nathanael knew He knew his heart.
 He not only knew his physical location, but He knew his spiritual condition.
 And he said, "That's enough for me, only God knows that, therefore You are the Son of God."
 That is to say You have the same nature as God, You are one with God.
 And that is, I think, clearly indicated on a number of occasions in the Old Testament that the Messiah would be the Son of God, if no other place, certainly Psalm 2.
-He got it right, You are the Son of God...that's the first thing, the deity of Christ.
-Second, You are the King of Israel, Messiah, anointed one who will fulfill all the promises made to Abraham and David.
-He got the message, omniscience was enough, it convinced him.
+He got it right.
+You are the Son of God.
+That's the first thing, the deity of Christ.
+Second, You are the King of Israel, Messiah, the Anointed One who will fulfill all the promises made to Abraham and David.
+He got the message, omniscience was enough.
+It convinced him.
 This man knew my physical location, and this man knows my heart.

 He was like Simeon back in the second chapter of Luke, remember, when Simeon lifted up the baby and said, "This is the Son of God, this is the one we've been waiting for."
 They were looking for the consolation of Israel, looking for the comforter, looking for the Messiah.
 And I believe Nathanael was one of those deep students of Scripture, one of those true Jews who waited for the Messiah and knew when He came He would be Son of God and King.
 He was never one of the half-committed.
 He went all the way to total understanding and total commitment on day one.

 Then He adds, "You shall see greater things than these."
 You think this was something?
 You haven't seen anything yet.
-All it took was omniscience.
-One incident of omniscience, seeing what no man could see physically, knowing a heart that no man could know spiritually, that was enough to convince Philip (he means Nathanael) this was the Son of God and the King of Israel.
+All it took was omniscience, one incident of omniscience, seeing what no man could see physically, knowing a heart that no man could know spiritually, that was enough to convince Nathanael this was the Son of God and the King of Israel.
 That's all it took.
 He didn't need a lot of proof, just one thing.
 Then the Lord said to him, "You haven't seen anything yet, greater things than these shall you see."

 And He added in verse 51, Jesus did, "Truly, truly, for certain I say to you, you shall see the heavens opened and the angels of God ascending and descending on the Son of Man."
 What's that?
-That's just...it's just a sort of metaphoric or symbolic way to say...you're going to see heaven come down on Me, angels, supernatural revelation, supernatural power, you're going to see it and you're going to understand it.
+That's just...
+It's just...
+It’s just a sort of metaphoric or symbolic way to say...you're going to see heaven come down on Me, angels, supernatural revelation, supernatural power, you're going to see it and you're going to understand it.

-Of all the Apostles, Nathanael seems to me to be the one who gained the most from his time with Jesus, because at the outset he knew exactly who He was.
+Of all the apostles, Nathanael seems to me to be the one who gained the most from his time with Jesus, because at the outset he knew exactly who He was.
 And everything was an enrichment.
 And maybe Jesus was kind of playing off that familiar Old Testament passage in Genesis 28 where Jacob dreams about a ladder from heaven and revelation coming down that ladder.
-And Jesus says to Nathanael, "I'm the ladder and heaven is going to come down and you're going to see the power of the angels, divine revelation, supernatural miracles are going to come down and go back up from the Son of Man."
-Which is His own expression to describe Himself used over 80 times in the New Testament.
+And Jesus says to Nathanael, "I'm the ladder and heaven is going to come down and you're going to see it.
+The power of the angels, divine revelation, supernatural miracles are going to come down and go back up from the Son of Man," which is His own expression to describe Himself, used over eighty times in the New Testament.

 Well, in the end then, Nathanael enjoyed the fullest and richest and most complete blessing from his time with Jesus.
 Judas, he got nothing.
 What a stark contrast.
 Missed the point of everything.
 But on the other hand, there was Nathanael who got the point of everything.
 He knew it was heaven coming down on the Son of God, the King of Israel.